nugent68/frankenblast-host/README.md

 The SBI++ trained models for the host SED fit are too large for GitHub, please go to [INSERT ZENODO LINK] to download sbipp_phot.zip and sbi_training_sets.zip.
 Move these files to the ./data/ directory and unzip.

+FrankenBlast Tutorial.ipynb contains a tutorial for how to use FrankenBlast.
+We have also included files to do SBI++ host SED fitting with LSST data.
+A tutorial will be added soon.

 CURRENT ISSUES: